Dancing with the Stars (American TV series) season 34

-Season thirty-four of Dancing with the Stars premiered on ABC and Disney+ on September 16, 2025.
-This season, marking the twentieth anniversary of the series, is the third to air live on both networks simultaneously, and was the first of ABC's unscripted programs to earn an official renewal for their 2025–26 schedule.
-Alfonso Ribeiro returned to host the season, while former professional dancer and judge Julianne Hough returned as co-host.
+Season thirty-four of Dancing with the Stars premiered on ABC and Disney+ on September 16, 2025, and concluded on December 2, 2025.
+This season, marking the twentieth anniversary of the series, was the third to air live on both networks simultaneously and the first of ABC's unscripted programs to earn an official renewal for their 2025–26 schedule.
+Season nineteen champion Alfonso Ribeiro returned to host the installment, while former professional dancer and judge Julianne Hough returned as co-host.

+Wildlife conservationist Robert Irwin and Witney Carson were crowned the champions, while social media personality Alix Earle and Val Chmerkovskiy finished in second place, Olympic artistic gymnast Jordan Chiles and Ezra Sosa finished third, reality television personality Dylan Efron and Daniella Karagach finished fourth, and actress Elaine Hendrix and Alan Bersten finished fifth.
+A holiday television special aired following the season finale.

 Cast

 Couples

 On April 22, 2025, during an upfront for Hulu's unscripted programming, Robert Irwin was announced as the first celebrity participant for the thirty-fourth season.
 He is the younger brother of season twenty-one winner, Bindi Irwin.
 Alix Earle joined the cast one month later.
 On June 30, during The Secret Lives of Mormon Wives' second season reunion special, host Nick Viall revealed that Jen Affleck and Whitney Leavitt were joining Dancing with the Stars.
 Affleck announced the birth of her third child two days later; she was eight weeks postpartum when the season premiered.
 On August 25, Entertainment Tonight reported that Hilaria Baldwin joined the cast; People confirmed her appearance the following day.
 Jordon Hudson was originally cast to compete on the season, but she declined due to conflicts of interest.
 The full roster of celebrity participants and their partnerships was officially revealed on Good Morning America on September 3.

 According to Parade, Artem Chigvintsev was not slated to return as a professional dancer this season.
 Entertainment journalist Kristyn Burtt announced that Mark Ballas, Britt Stewart, Brandon Armstrong, Rylee Arnold, Ezra Sosa, Emma Slater, Valentin Chmerkovskiy, Daniella Karagach, Pasha Pashkov, Alan Bersten, Witney Carson, Gleb Savchenko, and the reigning champion Jenna Johnson were slated to return.
 Ballas competed for the first time since winning the thirty-first season with Charli D'Amelio.
 Before his appearance was confirmed, Savchenko said he was not cast to return to Dancing with the Stars amid cheating allegations from his ex-girlfriend and season thirty-three partner, Brooks Nader.
 Jan Ravnik, former backup dancer for Taylor Swift's Eras Tour, joined the series as a first-time pro.
-Although Sasha Farber did not return as a pro this season, he was involved with other capacities.
+Although Sasha Farber did not return as a pro this season, he was involved in other capacities.